ahmedhussiien/Assembly-Library/README.md

-# AssemblyLibrary
+# Assembly Library
-A graphics and utilities library for Assembly x86 that ease the process of creating GUI programs and games
+A graphics and utilities packages for Assembly x86 that facilitates the process of creating GUI programs and games.
+Assembeled using MASM V 5.1

-## Includeing the library
+## Using the library
 ```assembly
 .MODEL SMALL
 .STACK 64